varghese25/javaInterviewCode/README.md

 ## Github is a platform used for hosting Repos

 --Javadoc is a tool within the Java Development Kit (JDK) used to generate API documentation in HTML format from Java source code.

+--Callback-> console.log out put will be here which immediately gives the results --CallQueue -> callback function set time will be in queue which will give results when callback function is over later it displays output.